Nursing Home Care

 with nursing homes

-- Family members and friends of people who live
+- family members and friends of people who live

 in the nursing homes

-- Residents of the nursing homes
+- residents of the nursing homes

-- Nursing home employees, especially nursing assistants
+- nursing home employees, especially nursing assistant

 who give 90% of the care

-- Do people you talk to regard this as a good nursing
+- do people you talk to regard this as a good nursing

 home?

-- Has the state licensing agency found an unusual
+- has the state licensing agency found an unusual

 number of violations here?

-- Have residents or their families filed a lot of
+- have residents or their families filed a lot of

 complaints against it?

-- Are residents admitted to the hospital from this
+- are residents admitted to the hospital from this

 nursing home with medical problems caused by poor